pete-lawson/computational-chasm-workshop/README.md

 ## Deploying an Interactive Jupyter Notebook

 A number of services exist for deploying `Jupyter Notebooks` on the cloud for free.
 A non-exhaustive list of services is highlighted below, with services selected that stand-out due to relevant features, such as collaboration, reproducibility, and available computational resources.
 <a name="resources"/>

+### Binder

+[Binder](https://mybinder.org/) allows you to launch an interactive `Jupyter Notebook` instance.
+It does this by reading from a configuration file stored in the repository you are launching, either `environment.yml` if you are using Anaconda Python, or `requirements.txt` if you are just using the `pip` Python package manager.
+This is a benefit over other services like Google Colaboratory because it ensures your Python environment is reproducible, that is you will be installing the same packages whether you run it on your laptop, an HPC, or Binder.

+#### Supported Languages
+All languages supported by Jupyter.

+### CoCalc

+### Google Colaboratory

 ## Additional Resources